Contact Info

 Teaching

-The teaching will be carried out by qualified teachers at UK Management College.
-The UK Management College tutors are supported by the University faculty module leaders who will provide academic support.
+The teaching is carried out by qualified lecturers at UK Management College.
+The UK Management College lecturers are supported by the Awarding University faculty module leaders who will provide academic support.

-The learning material will be contextualised by the UK Management College tutors to reflect the local and regional context.
+The learning material will be contextualised by the UK Management College lecturers to reflect the local and regional context.
 Students also have formative opportunities for feedback as part of their teaching and learning.

-A variety of modes of assessment will be used to support and test your learning and progress and to help you develop capabilities that are valued beyond your University studies and into your working life.
+At UK Management College, in partnership with the University of Wolverhampton a variety of modes of assessment will be used to support and test your learning and progress and to help you develop capabilities that are valued beyond your university studies and into your working life.

 In the final year of your undergraduate degree, you are likely to be expected to write an extended piece of work or research, such as a dissertation or a practice-based piece of research or project.